M66B/FairEmail/SETUP.md

 If you want to receive new emails without delays, you should disable battery optimizations for FairEmail.
 Tap *Disable battery optimizations* and follow the instructions.

 ## Questions

-If you have a question or problem, please check [the FAQ](https://github.com/M66B/open-source-email/blob/master/FAQ.md) first.
+If you have a question or problem, please [see here](https://github.com/M66B/open-source-email/blob/master/FAQ.md).